 When you contact a professional disc jockey, they should be willing to hold your date for you for a reasonable amount of time in order to give you a chance to meet with them.
 They should also give you ample time after your meeting to make a decision and give you time to interview other DJs.
 Some DJs will use pressure sales tactics to “hard close” you at your meeting, offering a special sale that ends that day, or claiming that another couple is meeting with them for the same date – attempting to pressure you to make a decision on the spot.
 Any DJ that uses these types of tactics is unprofessional and is most likely doing so in order to keep you from meeting other DJs (whom they know you’ll like more than you like them).
 One week is a reasonable amount of time to expect your date to be held for you following an initial meeting.

-Answer: I will typically keep a date open until I have a contract in place.
-I do fill my dates up fast, and will make you aware that it’s a first come first serve business.
-That being said, I do try to give the courtesy to you that if another couple inquiries about your date, I will try to follow up with you, then typically I give a week for you to return the contract before moving forward but there are no guarantees
+Answer: I will not hold a date until I have a contract in place.
+My dates fill up fast, and I will make you aware that it’s a first come first serve business.
+That being said, I do try to give the courtesy to you that if another couple inquiries about your date, I will try to follow up with you, then typically I give a week for you to return the contract before moving forward but there are no guarantees.

 6. How long have you been a DJ and how many weddings have you done?